yoctoproject/poky/documentation/ref-manual/variables.rst

       :ref:`ref-classes-kernel` class should inherit.
 You typically
       append this variable to enable extended image types.
 An example is ":ref:`ref-classes-kernel-fitimage`", which enables
-      fitImage support and resides in ``meta/classes-recipe/kernel-fitimage.bbclass``.
+      FIT image support and resides in ``meta/classes-recipe/kernel-fitimage.bbclass``.
       You can register custom kernel image types with the :ref:`ref-classes-kernel` class using this variable.